matthewjchin/toptechstocks/README.md

 Any questions or concerns or contributions to the project, feel free to open an [issue](https://github.com/matthewjchin/toptechstocks/issues) or a [pull request](https://github.com/matthewjchin/toptechstocks/pulls).

-Last updated: Friday 29 April 2022
+Last updated: Monday 2 May 2022

 <br>